cewgs/Unsupervised-Learning-Project/README.md

 ## Unsupervised Learning Project

 This repository contains the Colab notebook and supporting data used for the course on unsupervised learning (**DLBDSMLUSL01**).
-It provides the code and data used throughout the course.
+It provides the code and data used throughout the project.

 ---